-Fix-2 Enable Touch Keyboard button in Task bar-
+Fix-3 Enable Touch Keyboard button in the Taskbar-

-You can access the On-Screen keyboard (Touch keyboard, if you are using a touch-enabled device) directly from Task bar.
+You can access the On-Screen keyboard (Touch keyboard, if you are using a touch-enabled device) directly from the Taskbar.
 To enable the settings follow this easy step.

-1. Right click on Task bar and then click on “Show touch keyboard button“.
+1. Right-click on the Taskbar and then click on the “Show touch keyboard button“.

-You should be able to notice a touch keyboard on the Task bar deck.
-If you still can’t use On-Screen keyboard on your device, go for these fixes.
+You should be able to notice a touch keyboard on the Taskbar deck.
+If you still can’t use the On-Screen keyboard on your device, go for these fixes.

-If are unable to open On-Screen Keyboard directly form the Task bar, you can open it from application list or Start Menu.
+If are unable to open the On-Screen Keyboard directly from the Taskbar, you can open it from the application list or Start Menu.

 1. Click on Windows Icon, and then on the left side, scroll down through the application list till you reach “W“.
 Now, in the folders of application listed under “W”, click to expand “Windows Ease of Access“.
 Then click on “On-Screen Keyboard“.

-You should be able to use On-Screen Keyboard.
+You should be able to use the On-Screen Keyboard.

 You can access the On-Screen keyboard from the Run.